nickfernando96/Agrotools-Front/README.md

 ## Introduction

-> This project was developed for challenge Agrotools.
+>* This project was developed for challenge Agrotools.
-This's the front-end of project
+>* This's the front-end of project.
-The project was made using HTML, CSS, and Bootstrap for customization
+>* The project was made using HTML, CSS, and Bootstrap for customization.

 ## Installation